Optimizing data reductions with NDArrays¶

 cratio for ZSTD + SHUFFLE: 63.6x

-In the plot above, we can see that reductions along the X axis are much slower than those along the Y and Z axis for the Blosc2 case.
-This is because the automatically computed chunk shape is (1, 1000, 1000) making the overhead of partial sums larger.
-When reducing in all axes, Blosc2+LZ4+SHUFFLE actually achieves better performance than NumPy.
-See later for a discussion on these results.
+The second observation we can make is that, disappointingly, reductions along the X axis are much slower than those along the Y and Z axis for the Blosc2 case.
+This is because the automatically computed chunk shape is (1, 1000, 1000), making the overhead of partial sums larger for summing along the X axis.

-Let’s try to improve the performance by manually setting the chunk size.
-In the next case, we want to make performance similar along the three axes, so we will set the chunk size to (100, 100, 100) (8 MB).
+Let’s try to equalise the performance by manually setting the chunk size.
+In the next case, we want to make performance similar along the three axes, so we will set the chunk and block shapes to be more uniform.

 [7]: